-Operations With Scientific Notation Math Games
+Operations With Scientific Notation Math Games3 games

 In this series of games, your students will learn to use perform operations with numbers expressed in scientific notation.
 The Operations With Scientific Notation learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 8.EE.A.4 as written in the common core national math standards.